rbirkby/ferdinandJS/README.md

 ### printUnresolvedDependencies

 It is much more interesting to know which dependencies have been required, but have been unable to be resolved.
-To find these dependencies, calling
+To find these dependencies, calling `define.printUnresolvedDependencies()` will produce:
-    define.printUnresolvedDependencies()
-will produce:

 ![Image](docs/printUnresolvedDependencies.png?raw=true)

 ### isDefined

-Calling define.isDefined('module4') returns true, whereas define.isDefined('module7') returns false.
+To know whether a module ID has been declared, you can ask FerdinandJS with `define.isDefined('module4')`.
+For the example above, this returns true, whereas `define.isDefined('module7')` returns false.